awsdocs/amazon-dynamodb-developer-guide/doc_source/Cognito.Credentials.md

    --role-name Cognito_DynamoPoolUnauth
    ```
 **Note**
  Alternatively, you can grant fine\-grained access to DynamoDB\.
-For more information, see [Using IAM Policy Conditions for Fine\-Grained Access Control](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html)\.
+For more information, see [Using IAM policy conditions for fine\-grained access control](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html)\.

 1. Obtain and copy the IAM role Amazon Resource Name \(ARN\)\.